guillaume-be/guillaume-be.github.io/_posts/2020-05-30-sentence_piece.md

 ## Training

 While in surface all 3 algorithms (Byte Pair Encoding, WordPiece and SentencePiece) seem to be aiming at the same objective (splitting of words into sub-tokens and a fixed-size vocabulary), their implementation differs significantly:
 - Byte pair Encoding uses a greedy bottom-up aggregation model that will merge the most common pairs of characters (or byte depending on the implementation).
-It starts by decomposing the input into characters (alternatively bytes) and iteratively merges the most commonly occuring adjacent character (byte) pairs.
+It starts by decomposing the input into characters (alternatively bytes) and iteratively merges the most commonly occurring adjacent character (byte) pairs.
 As such it is a deterministic algorithm that is solely based on the frequency of a given pair.
 - WordPiece is a variation of Byte Pair Encoding that will choose the pair of symbols to merge not based on their frequency, but based on the likelihood improvement of the resulting merged token in a unigram language model compared to the individual tokens.
-- Finally, the SentencePiece Unigram model aims at maximizing the likelihood of a unigram language model by starting from a large seed vocabulary (generated for example from the ([Suffix Array algorithm, Nong et al.](https://ieeexplore.ieee.org/document/4976463)) which is pruned iteratively using the Expectation Maximization algorithm.
-A detailed description of the training mechanism of the Unigram model is beyond the scope of this article, and teh focus will rather be on the encoding mechanism.
+- Finally, the SentencePiece unigram model aims at maximizing the likelihood of a unigram language model by starting from a large seed vocabulary (generated for example from the ([Suffix Array algorithm, Nong et al.](https://ieeexplore.ieee.org/document/4976463)) which is pruned iteratively using the Expectation Maximization algorithm.
+A detailed description of the training mechanism of the unigram model is beyond the scope of this article, and the focus will rather be on the encoding mechanism.

 ## Encoding